 Six months after moving in 2018, my twins were born!
 As a single mother, I could not have done it without the love and support of everyone at Redeeming Life.

-I am currently living in Redeeming Life's transition home with my babies and recently completed coursework and tests to become a Certified Dental Assistant.
+While living in Redeeming Life's transition home with my babies, I completed coursework and tests to become a Certified Dental Assistant.
 I am working on my internship and I have confidence I will find a good job.
 I am so blessed to have God lead me to Redeeming Life!
 My children and I are forever grateful.